Tamil Nadu geography for Tnpsc and Upsc exams. This includes features such as mountains, plateaus, plains and coastal regions.

 Mahendragiri Hills

 Mahendragiri Hills are a continuous range, which is situated along the border of the Kanyakumari and Tirunelveli districts.
-Mahendragiri Hills are part of the southern range of the Western Ghats and its average height is 1645 metres.
+Mahendragiri Hills are part of the southern range of the Western Ghats, and their average height is 1645 metres.

-ISRO Propulsion complex is a test facility for the ISRO to launch space vehicles that are situated on the lower slopes of this mountain.
+The ISRO Propulsion Complex is a test facility for the ISRO to launch space vehicles that are situated on the lower slopes of this mountain.

 The Eastern Ghats

 The Eastern Ghats are discontinuous and irregular.
-It is dissected at many places by river and these rivers drains into the Bay of Bengal.
+It is dissected at many places by rivers, and these rivers drain into the Bay of Bengal.

-The height of these ranges are 1,100 to 1,600 metres.
-These hills separate the plains from plateaus.
+The height of these ranges is 1,100 to 1,600 metres.
+These hills separate the plains from the plateaus.

 The major hills of the Eastern Ghats of Tamil Nadu are Javadhu, Servarayan, Kalrayan, Kollimalai and Pachaimalai.
 These are located in the northern districts of Tamil Nadu.